Natural Resources of Cambodia: Where Natural Resources are located in Cambodia

 Cambodia is also rich in mineral resources, including gold, copper, iron ore, bauxite, and gemstones.
 These minerals have the potential to contribute significantly to Cambodia’s economic development through mining activities.
 However, the management of mineral resources in Cambodia faces several challenges.

 One of the main challenges is the lack of infrastructure and technical expertise needed for responsible mining practices.
-This has led to concerns about environmental degradation and social impacts, such as displacement of local communities and conflicts over land rights.
+This has led to concerns about environmental degradation and social impacts, such as the displacement of local communities and conflicts over land rights.
 To address these challenges, the Cambodian government has been working to attract foreign investment and improve the regulatory framework for mining activities.

 Cambodia’s Rich Agricultural Resources